 When trying to understand why so many people have been slow to demand action on climate change, some have suggested that it is a product of the fact that the dramatically different climate that is described in some of the worst-case climate scenarios is simply unimaginable for most people, and thus, feels far away, abstract, and potentially less urgent.
 This perspective, however, is rooted in a particular experience and theorizing of the world that tends to come from a position of relative advantage.
 In brief, the wealthiest among humanity have generally been the most buffered from climate change – and even when they have faced it, they have had the resources to extend that buffering somewhat.
-This uneven experience of climate change is no mere coincidence of geography, but rather the result of the systemic extraction, exploitation, expropriation, and accumulation of what have come to be known as “natural resources”, as well as human labour, from the Global North to the Global South.
+This uneven experience of climate change is no mere coincidence of geography, but rather the result of the systemic extraction, exploitation, and expropriation, of what have come to be known as “natural resources”, as well as human labour, from the Global North to the Global South.
 It was precisely through these processes that the Global North amassed the wealth and resources that enabled its unprecedented economic growth in the past several hundred years.
 This is another way of diagnosing the roots of Western ‘development.’
 In other words, colonial violence (genocide) and environmental degradation (ecocide) are the ongoing underlying costs of mainstream development.

 As Foster, Holleman and Clark (2019) note, this “leaves [Global South] nation-states with outsized ecological costs while, in consumption terms, the benefits of the natural resources go mainly to the rich countries under conditions dominated by unequal ecological exchange” (n.p.).
-These ecological costs are many layered, as not only is there the immediate degradation that results from instituting and reproducing extractive material and economic infrastructures, but there is also the long-term impact of climate change resulting in shrinking (and less nutritious) agricultural yields, declining biodiversity, toxic and even deadly air quality, increasingly unliveable temperatures, rising sea levels as well as the rising occurrence of extreme weather events, all of which disproportionately affect those living in the Global South with the greatest intensity and the fewest buffers.
+These ecological costs are many layered, as not only is there the immediate degradation that results from instituting and reproducing extractive material and economic infrastructures, but there is also the long-term impact of climate change resulting in shrinking (and less nutritious) agricultural yields, declining biodiversity, toxic and even deadly air and water quality, increasingly unliveable temperatures, rising sea levels as well as the rising occurrence of extreme weather events, all of which disproportionately affect those living in the Global South with the greatest intensity and the fewest buffers.
 Ecological destruction is not limited to the Global South, however, as Indigenous, Black, and other marginalized communities in the Global North have also been targets of the paired projects of ecocide and genocide (such as in the US, Canada, and Australia).
 As Simpson (2019) notes, “Indigenous peoples have witnessed continual ecosystem and species collapse since the early days of colonial occupation” (np).
 Thus, she suggests, “We should be thinking of climate change as part of a much longer series of ecological catastrophes caused by colonialism and accumulation-based society.”
 Not only have those populations that were subject to European colonialism, enslavement, and forms of indirect rule been experiencing the effects of ‘climate change’ since the 15th century, but those same populations are generally the most vulnerable to new and intensifying climate crises (Gomez-Barris, 2019).